-- 6.9.2 Animal/Human tissue (or their derivatives) related risk assessment (either standalone or as a part of the risk management section) - 6.9.3 Justification for the use of animal/human tissues or their derivatives - 6.9.4 Information to establish compliance with EN ISO 22442-1 - 6.9.5 Information to establish compliance with EN ISO 22442-2 - 6.9.6 Information to establish compliance with EN ISO 22442-3 - 6.9.7 Evidence to support compliance with GSPR 13.3 for devices utilising non-viable biological substances
+6.9.2 Animal/Human tissue (or their derivatives) related risk assessment (either stand- alone or as a part of the risk management section) Manufacturing subcontractors should be consulted if appropriate to establish if any such substances are used during manufacture, even if they do not feature in the final device (e.g., lubricants or mould release agents which may use animal derived substances).
+The manufacturer should request evidence of compliance to ISO 22442 or EU 722/2012 or for any applicable exclusions (e.g., tallow species and processing method utilised) from the subcontractor.
+If in doubt, speak with your Scheme Manager before submitting a dossier.
+Devices which incorporate human or animal-derived substances may be subject to requirements of additional European Directives / Regulations.
+Additional review resources may be required, including external independent reviewers and/or Competent Authority consultation and/or a European Agency for the Evaluation of Medicinal Products (EMA).
+Manufacturers must ensure that the labels and IFU submitted in Section 2 above include relevant information related to the human or animal tissues or cells or derivatives utilised or contained in the device as per GSPR 23.2 and GSPR 23.4.s.
+6.9.3 Justification for the use of animal/human tissues or their derivatives 6.9.4 Information to establish compliance with EN ISO 22442-1 6.9.5 Information to establish compliance with EN ISO 22442-2 6.9.6 Information to establish compliance with EN ISO 22442-3 6.9.7 Evidence to support compliance with GSPR 13.3 for devices utilising non-viable biological substances